jeremylynch83/jeremylynch83.github.io/index.md

 header:
   title: Brain and spine neurointervention
   text: >
-    Clear, accurate, and up-to-date information on endovascular treatment of brain and spine diseases.
+    Clear, accurate, and up-to-date information on endovascular treatment of brain and spine disease.
   action: # action button is optional
     label: Find Out More
     url: '#intro'